boldbi/boldbi-adhoc/README.md

-# Bold BI Embedded Sample in Adhoc
+# Bold BI Ad Hoc Application

 Once downloaded the source code, open the solution in the Visual studio.
 Open the embedDetails.json file in the below location,